westerndigitalcorporation/dm-zoned-tools/README.md

 1) Metadata zones: these are randomly writeable zones used to store metadata.
 Randomly writeable zones may be conventional zones or sequential write preferred zones (host-aware devices only).
-Metadata zones are not reported as useable capacity to the user.
+Metadata zones are not reported as usable capacity to the user.

 2) Data zones: All remaining zones, the majority of which will be sequential zones.
 These are used exclusively to store user data.
 The conventional zones